iproberts/bfsi_model/README.md

 This repository contains code related to the following paper on modeling self-interference in full-duplex millimeter wave (mmWave) wireless communication systems.

 [1] I. P. Roberts, A. Chopra, T. Novlan, S. Vishwanath, and J. G. Andrews, "Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference," Submitted to _IEEE J. Sel.
-Areas Commun._, 2023.
+Areas Commun._, 2023, [PDF](https://ianproberts.com/pdf/pub/simodel.pdf).

-The work of [1] is based on our prior work in the following paper.
+The work of [1] is based on measurements collected in our prior work in the following paper.

 [2] I. P. Roberts, A. Chopra, T. Novlan, S. Vishwanath, and J. G. Andrews, "Beamformed Self-Interference Measurements at 28 GHz: Spatial Insights and Angular Spread," _IEEE Trans.
 Wireless Commun._, Nov.
-2022.
+2022, [PDF](https://ianproberts.com/pdf/pub/bfsi.pdf).

 Using the code in this repo, which is based on the model presented in [1], users can draw statistical realizations of self-interference in mmWave full-duplex systems.
 This can allow them to:
  - conduct statistical analyses of full-duplex mmWave communication systems;